Five Ten Aleon Review

 |Specs||Five Ten Aleon||La Sportiva Katana...||La Sportiva Solutio...||La Sportiva Finale||La Sportiva Tarantu...|

 |Upper||Microfiber||Leather / Microfiber||Leather / Microfiber||Eco Leather / microfiber||Leather/Synthetic|

 |Rubber Type||Stealth C4||Vibram XS Edge||Vibram XS Grip2||Vibram XS Edge||FriXion RS|

 Our Analysis and Test Results

-While the asymmetrical shape of the toe harms the Aleon's comfort, it improves its performance for using pockets.
-This shoe is pointier than others, which means you can get more of it inside tiny pockets.
-The concave sculpting of the underside of the forefoot, along with the moderate downturn of the whole shoe, also enhances your ability to pull with your toes on steeper pocketed climbs.
-Finally, the vertical profile of the toe is also minimal which lets you sneak it inside narrow slots.
-All these aspects mean that the Aleon is particularly adept for pocket climbing.
+While the asymmetrical shape of the toe harms the comfort of the Aleon, it improves its performance for steep climbing.
+This shoe is pointier than most, which means you can get more of it inside tiny pockets.
+The concave sculpting of the underside of the forefoot, along with the moderate downturn of the whole shoe, also enhances your ability to pull with your toes on steeper climbs.
+Finally, the vertical profile of the toe is also minimal, which lets you sneak it inside narrow slots.
+All these aspects mean that the Aleon is particularly adept at overhanging climbing.